nesi/dask_demos/README.md

   notebook shows how to adapt a Scikit-Learn grid search to run in parallel on HPC.
 - The [hyperparameters search (NZ RSE 2020)](notebooks/hyperparameters_search_nzrse.ipynb) notebook corresponds to the demo presented at [NZ RSE conference 2020](https://www.rseconference.nz/).

-## Development

-To ease maintenance, the notebooks are first written as regular script and then converted using [jupytext](https://github.com/mwouts/jupytext).
-The makefile contains a `notebooks` target to render them.